 - Sleep disturbances, ranging from excessive sleeping to severe insomnia

 Smoking crystal meth results in a huge release of dopamine in the brain.
-This is responsible for the intense feelings of euphoria and pleasure.
-But after a long period of stimulation, dopamine receptor activity can be impaired.
+This is responsible for intense feelings of euphoria and pleasure.
+But dopamine receptor activity can be impaired after a long period of stimulation.
 When someone stops using the drug altogether, they give up the intensely rewarding and positive feeling of the drug.
-They may be left with a diminished ability to feel pleasure and happiness, due to the drug’s long-term effect on their dopamine system.
-These unpleasant effects, combined with other withdrawal symptoms, can be extremely uncomfortable—even dangerous.
+They may be left with a diminished ability to feel pleasure and happiness due to the drug’s long-term effect on their dopamine system.
+These unpleasant effects and other withdrawal symptoms can be extremely uncomfortable—even dangerous.
 During withdrawal, it’s common for users to relapse and start showing signs of meth use again to avoid these unpleasant symptoms.
-This is why it’s crucial for your loved one to join a medically supervised detox program in MA.
+Your loved one must join a medically supervised detox program in MA.
 They’ll be monitored 24/7 by trained professionals who can manage their symptoms and help them avoid relapse.

 Step 2: Inpatient Treatment